Wiki · Person · Last reviewed August 12, 2026

 Marvin Minsky

-Marvin Minsky was an American computer scientist and cognitive scientist who helped found artificial intelligence as a research field.
-He co-founded MIT's Artificial Intelligence Laboratory, received the 1969 ACM A.M.
-Turing Award, developed influential ideas about frames and societies of mind, and helped define both the ambitions and the blind spots of early AI.
+Marvin Minsky was an American mathematician, computer scientist, and cognitive theorist who helped establish artificial intelligence as an organized research field.
+He co-authored the Dartmouth proposal, co-founded MIT's AI Project, received the 1969 ACM A.M.
+Turing Award, and developed influential accounts of frames and societies of mind.
+His record also illustrates why technical claims, institutional history, and later analogy must be kept distinct.

 Definition